danielsaidi/website_danielsaidi/_posts/2017/2017-08-23-alamofire-realm.md

 }
 ```

-We can now inject this context into all out API-specific service implementations.
+We can now inject this context into all out api specific service implementations.
+If we later would like to create a persistent context, e.g. one that saves token
+data in `UserDefault`, we would just have to create another implementation, then
+replace the implementation we use in our app.

-### Specifying basic API behavior
+### Specifying basic api behavior

-To simplify how to talk with the API using Alamofire, let us create a base class
+To simplify how to talk with the api using Alamofire, let us create a base class
-for our API-based services.
+for our api-based services.
 Add this file to a `Services` sub folder:

 ```swift
 // AlamofireService.swift